Mainframe Studios: As Mainframe Entertainment

 At the end of the 1999 fiscal year, the company reported a $17 million loss.
 Thanks to episode deliveries for Beast Machines, Beast Wars, Shadow Raiders and Weird-Ohs, the company posted its first profit of $1.4 million in fiscal 2000.
 Buoyed by Heavy Gear, Action Man and their first direct-to-video film, Casper's Haunted Christmas, Mainframe posted another profit of $2.4 million for fiscal 2001.
 Despite the success, the company faced a major management shakeup that year.
 Pearson had stepped down as president in June and left the company shortly after, with fellow co-founders Blair and Mitchell also leaving in 2002 and 2005, respectively.

-In 2001, American toy maker Mattel collaborated with Mainframe to produce Barbie in the Nutcracker.
+In 2001, American toymaker Mattel collaborated with Mainframe to produce Barbie in the Nutcracker.
 The direct-to-video feature sold more than million units in its first year.
 The success of the release led to a longstanding relationship between Mattel and the animation studio.
 Mainframe (and its successors) would later produce the majority of the franchise's direct-to-video films, as well as a television series.

 Following financial losses of $18.9 million and $7.5 million in fiscal 2002 and 2003, the American IDT Corporation announced it would purchase 56% of Mainframe for $14 million on September 16, 2003.
 After the cancellation of Spider-Man: The New Animated Series that same year, the company moved away from producing television series.
-While a number of projects were announced they ultimately did not see fruition, including a pre-school oriented ReBoot spinoff called Binomes as well as Mainframe's first live-action production, an adaptation of Harriet the Spy.
+While a number of projects were announced they ultimately did not see fruition, including a pre-school oriented ReBoot spin-off called Binomes as well as Mainframe's first live-action production, an adaptation of Harriet the Spy.
 In 2005, the company acquired the distribution rights to the live-action/CGI-animated television series Zixx.
 Mainframe also provided animation for the show's second and third seasons in conjunction with Thunderbird Films.
 The bulk of the company's work now consisted of direct-to-video projects and television specials.

 After producing the visuals for the 2003 MTV Movie Awards, Mainframe started a creative services division to produce video game animation, graphic design, motion graphics, titling, show opening sequences and branding in 2005.
 This branch of the company worked on a number of projects, including cut-scenes for Prototype, 50 Cent: Blood on the Sand and Ghostbusters: The Video Game, as well as the 2006 MTV Movie Awards.